 Tall, colorful Gayfeather flowers makes a beautiful backdrop for shorter perennial flowers.
 It also makes an excellent border or summertime privacy fence in the taller varieties.

 Liatris gives many benefits to friendly fauna in the garden.
 It attracts insect pollinators such as bees and butterflies during the growing season.
 In the autumn, seeds make excellent supplemental food for birds.

 Recommended Reading: Best Plants For A Butterfly Garden

 Not taking much water makes another excellent reason for choosing Liatris for your garden.
 In fact, the plant tolerates drought because its corms naturally retain water for use during dry times.

 You can easily cultivate the Blazing Star as long as you have an area getting bright full sun and well-drained soil.
 Low fertility of the soil does not pose an issue.
 In fact, Liatris does better with lean to moderate nutrients.

-The plant also seems to resist pests and diseases.
+The plant is easy to grow and also seems to resist pests and diseases.
 Also, the plant does incredibly hardy from USDA zones 5 to 9.

 Liatris Is Strong!

 For all of these reasons, Liatris makes an excellent choice for almost any garden.
-L. Spicata (Dense Blazing Star) makes one of the most commonly planted species.
-Also, this appears as the type of Gayfeather most people seem familiar with.
+Liatris Spicata (Dense Blazing Star) makes one of the most commonly planted species.
+Also, this appears as the type of Gayfeather flowers most people seem familiar with.

-You can find it easily in the majority of garden centers.
+You can find Dense Blazing Star easily in the majority of garden centers.
 Most mail-order nurseries also order to offer one form or another of this species if no garden centers exist in your area.